 Glossary term Definition tone The voice adopted by a particular speaker to indicate emotion, feeling or attitude to subject matter.
 The author's attitude towards the subject and audience, for example playful, serious, ironic, formal. types of texts Classifications according to the particular purposes texts are designed to achieve.
 These purposes influence the characteristic features the texts employ.
-In general, texts can be classified as belonging to one of three types (imaginative, informative or persuasive), although it is acknowledged that these distinctions are neither static nor watertight and particular texts can belong to more than one category. • Imaginative texts - texts that represent ideas, feelings and mental images in words or visual images.
+In general, texts can be classified as belonging to one of three types (imaginative, informative or persuasive), although it is acknowledged that these distinctions are neither static nor waterlight and particular texts can belong to more than one category.
+Imaginative texts - texts that represent ideas, feelings and mental images in words or visual images.
 An imaginative text might use metaphor to translate ideas and feelings into a form that can be communicated effectively to an audience.
 Imaginative texts also make new connections between established ideas or widely recognised experiences in order to create new ideas and images.
 Imaginative texts are characterised by originality, freshness and insight.
-These texts include novels, traditional tales, poetry, stories, plays, fiction for young adults and children, including picture books and multimodal texts such as film. • Informative texts - texts whose primary purpose is to provide information through explanation, description, argument, analysis, ordering and presentation of evidence and procedures.
-These texts include reports, explanations and descriptions of natural phenomena, recounts of events, instructions and directions, rules and laws, news bulletins and articles, websites and text analyses.
-They include texts which are valued for their informative content, as a store of knowledge and for their value as part of everyday life. • Persuasive texts - texts whose primary purpose is to put forward a point of view and persuade a reader, viewer or listener.
+These texts include novels, traditional tales, poetry, stories, plays, fiction for young adults and children, including picture books and multimodal texts such as film.
+Informative texts - texts whose primary purpose is to provide information through explanation, descriptions of natural phenomena, recounts of events, instructions and directions, rules and laws, news bulletins and articles, websites and text analyses.
+They include texts whose primary purpose is to put forward a point of view and persuade a reader, viewer or listener.
 They form a significant part of modern communication in both print and digital environments.
 Persuasive texts seek to convince the responder of the strength of an argument or point of view through information, judicious use of evidence, construction of argument, critical analysis and the use of rhetorical, figurative and emotive language.
-They includ upper and lower case Upper case (also called capital letters) and lower case letters are two forms of the letters of the alphabet.
-Lower case letters are used except when it is necessary to: • indicate specific names such as those of organisations, titles, countries • indicate the beginning of a sentence or the initial letter of a proper noun.
+They include student essays, debates, arguments, discussions, polemics, advertising, propaganda, influential essays and articles.
+Persuasive texts may be written, spoken, visual or multimodal. upper and lower case Upper case (also called capital letters) and lower case letters are two forms of the letters of the alphabet.
+Lower case letters are used except when it is necessary to: indicate specific names such as those of organisations, titles, countries indicate the beginning of a sentence or the initial letter of a proper noun.